ang-des/SQL-1/README.md

 <br>

-9. Write a query that returns a new field called name_date that combines the name and date fields with the labels 'name:' and 'date:'.
+9. Write a query that returns a new field called name_date that combines the name and date fields with the labels (name:) and (date:).
 ```
 SELECT CONCAT('name: ', name, '; date: ', DATE(created_at)) AS name_date
 FROM purchases;